Virginia Submarine Production Shortfall Risks Ceding US Submarine Supremacy to China

 Further, according to a Bloomberg report, the Navy has known this fact for at least 18 months but did not inform Congress until early September.

-This is particularly bad news as submarines are arguably our most important Navy vessel when it comes to taking on peer competitors like China and Russia.
+This is particularly bad news as submarines are arguably our most important Navy vessel when it comes to taking on peer competitors such as China and Russia.
 In response to this bad news, Calvert’s office made this alarming statement:

 “Secretary Del Toro, your 45-day shipbuilding review found a litany of problems related to design maturity, first-of-class transitions, production, design workforce, acquisition and contract strategy, supply chain, skilled workforce, and government workforce.
 Frankly, the only reason we’re not discussing Nunn-McCurdy breaches is because the Navy’s system of keeping metrics and reporting facts is murky and flawed at best—misleading at worst.
 It’s not clear to me that anyone has accurate information about the trajectory of any shipbuilding program.”

-The update reveals the Virginia-class submarine is two to three years behind schedule and, according to Calvert, “experiencing extraordinary cost growth” that will increase the program cost from $184 billion to $201 billion.
-Calvert also stated that, along with Virginia, several other Navy programs are “in crisis.”
+The update revealed that the Virginia-class submarine is two to three years behind schedule and, according to Calvert, “experiencing extraordinary cost growth” that will increase the program cost to $201 billion from $184 billion.
+Calvert also said that, along with Virginia, several other Navy programs are “in crisis.”

 The Virginia program is not only in crisis but is also generating a crisis because even the newest of our Los Angeles-class submarines are nearing retirement age.
 Even if the Navy can squeeze three or four more years of service out of some of them, more attack submarines will be retiring than are being built and commissioned.

-To provide some context, the June 2023 Congressional Research Service (CRS) report found that under the Navy’s FY2024 30-year (FY2024–FY2053) shipbuilding plan, the SSN force would continue to decline to a minimum of 46 boats in FY2030 and then begin to grow again to a minimum of 60 attack submarines in FY 2053.
+To provide some context, the June 2023 Congressional Research Service (CRS) report found that under the Navy’s fiscal year 2024 30-year (FY 2024–FY 2053) shipbuilding plan, the SSN force would continue to decline to a minimum of 46 boats in FY 2030 and then begin to grow again to a minimum of 60 attack submarines in FY 2053.
 However, this 2023 CRS report does not factor in the recently revealed information on the poor state of the Virginia program.
 Consequently, we may see the number of attack subs dip below 46 by 2030.

-In the meantime, according to the Asia Times reports, by 2025, China will have 65 attack submarines, and by 2035, 80 attack submarines, including many highly capable, very stealthy diesel-electric attack submarines.
-This means China will have plenty of lethal submarines and ship killers to defend its regional interests while being able to deploy its nuclear submarines anywhere in the world.
+In the meantime, according to the Asia Times reports, by 2025, China will have 65 attack submarines and, by 2035, 80 attack submarines, including many highly capable, very stealthy diesel-electric attack submarines.
+This means that China will have plenty of lethal submarines and ship killers to defend its regional interests while being able to deploy its nuclear submarines anywhere in the world.

 But when you are supposed to deliver two submarines per year to replace the 688i attack subs that are being retired but are only building 1.2 to 1.4 submarines per year, you are going to see this kind of decline.